Law and Social Sciences Fair

 Fair breakout sessions

-The fair will be primarily aimed at our Law students but will be open to students from other courses as well, who are thinking of pursuing a career in law.
+The fair will be primarily aimed at our Law and Social Sciences students but will be open to students from other courses as well, who are thinking of pursuing a career in law.
 First year students are encouraged to attend so that they can research organisations and vacation opportunities.
 View further information about the range of courses at City and their academic content.

 Aim of the event